gookit/gcli/README.md

 Commands:
-  demo         this is a description message for demo(alias: dm) example      this is a description message(alias: exp,ex) git          collect project info by git info(alias: git-info) help         display help information
+  demo         this is a description message for demo(alias: dm) help         display help information

 Use "./cliapp help [command]" for more information about a command